openSUSE/doc-ci/README.rst

 Enabling Travis for Doc Repositories
 ====================================

-If you want doc repos to be checked with Travis, follow the steps in the following sub sections.
+To enable Travis in doc repo, follow the steps below:

 .. _sec-activate-travis: